 Intersection tangents are measured from flowline of the intersected street at intersections.
-Note: Two curves in the same direction must be separated by a tangent at least two times the minimum tangent Intersection tangents are measured from howine of the intersected street at intersections.
-Note: Two curves in the same direction must be separated by a tangent at least two times are minimum tangent lengths shown in Table 17-4.
+Note: Two curves in the same direction must be separated by a tangent at least two times the minimum tangent Intersection tangents are measured from flowline of the intersected street at intersections.
+Note: Two curves in the same direction must be separated by a tangent at least two times the minimum tangen lengths shown in Table 7-3 and Table 7-4.

-These distances are measured as As shown in Figure 9-1.
+These distances are measured as shown in Figure 9-1.